Do You Need a Speedometer on a Bicycle?

 Long Battery Life

-Battery life is one of the most important factors that to consider.
+Battery life is one of the most important factors to consider.

 Is 20 MPH On A Bike Fast?

 20 MPH is considered to be the ideal speed while riding a bicycle.
-It will allow you to get to the place where you want to be quick.
-This speed is easily achieved but sustaining that for a long period of time is not.
+This speed will allow you to quickly get around on your bike.

-The average speed of sport-level enthusiasts is about 15 MPH and the world-class professional cyclists on road bikes ride at 25 MPH that they can also sustain literally for hours.
+The average speed of sport-level enthusiasts is about 15 MPH and world-class professional cyclists on road bikes ride at 25 MPH.

 FAQs